-We rely on the lawful basis Legitimate Interests to share your personal data with:
+In addition to the treatment projects, we also rely on the lawful basis of Legitimate Interests to share your personal data with:

-- the structured treatment providers: South Tyneside STARS (which is also a service led by Humankind), Matrix (which is delivered by South Tyneside Council), Platform Gateshead (which is delivered by CGL) and Recovery Partnership Gateshead (which is delivered by CGL).
-These providers have their own privacy notices. - Gateshead Council and South Tyneside Council social care teams to provide you with support through partnership working, where risks and vulnerabilities require us to do so in your best interests or in the best interests of others (particularly children, families and adults at risk). - the prison, probation services, courts and police, if you have recently been released or are going into custody. - we may share information to your GP where we make the decision that your life or someone else's is at risk and we believe strongly that the GP is in a key position to help you/others.
+- Authorities who work to protect and safeguard people such as the police and the local authority, if we identify risks and vulnerabilities that require us to share data in your best interests or in the best interests of others (particularly children, families and adults at risk). - the prison, probation services, courts and police, if you have recently been released or are going into custody. - we may share information to your GP where we make the decision that your life or someone else's is at risk, and we believe strongly that the GP is in a key position to help you/others.
 If we make this decision we will make all reasonable attempts to inform you. - research organisations and funders who carry out evaluation and statistical work.
 Your data is only shared for research and planning purposes with Caldicott Guardian Approval following our National Data Opt Out Policy.
 Please see the section below 'You Can Opt Out of Your Personal Data Being Used For Research and Planning' which explains this in more detail